org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/mirror/mirror-overview.md

 mentioning a mirror phase like `<msrcDownload/>` is enough to trigger it.
 All of them can be found below.
 You can specify an `active` flag for any of the phases to disable the process while keeping the configuration.
 The proxy information can be specified on a global level or for each download individually.

+For a version with the deprecated mirrors (NVD 1.0 Data Feeds), see [here](../../../mirror/pom-deprecated.xml).

 ```xml
 <build>